Youth Education Committee

 Youth Education Committee Chair

 As the committee chair, you organize the committee to meet the goals set forth by your board.
 You will also encourage your team to invite committee prospects to join your planning efforts and build your cadre of leaders and supporters.
+Work with your board to adjust this position description to fit your shared expectations.

 5 Rivers College Clubs